Cousins, Peterson face old teams as Skins visit Vikings

 While the Redskins are experiencing a tough season that saw coach Jay Gruden fired after an 0-5 start and replaced by Bill Callahan, the Vikings are thriving behind the Cousins-led offense.
 Cousins has thrown for 1,711 yards, 13 touchdowns and three interceptions to spark an attack that also features the NFL's leading rusher in Dalvin Cook (725 yards).

 "I just think his preparation has been good, his confidence is good," Minnesota coach Mike Zimmer said of Cousins.
 "Obviously, we're doing some good things offensively with him, but I just think maybe a combination of all those things."
-The Vikings could be without star receiver Adam Thielen (27 catches, 391 yards, six touchdowns), who injured a hamstring in Sunday's 42-30 win over the Detroit Lions.
-Thielen didn't participate in Tuesday's workout, though he and Zimmer expressed optimism he could play.
-Thielen has not missed a game in six career seasons.
+The Vikings will be without star receiver Adam Thielen (27 catches, 391 yards, six touchdowns), who injured a hamstring in Sunday's 42-30 win over the Detroit Lions.
+This will be the first game Thielen has missed in his six NFL seasons.

-Cornerback Josh Norman (thigh, hand) and tight end Vernon Davis (concussion) are among the Redskins who could miss the game.
-Neither played in Sunday's loss to the 49ers.
+Tight end Vernon Davis (concussion) was ruled out by the Redskins and will miss his fourth straight game.
+Cornerback Josh Norman (thigh, hand) is listed as questionable.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)